distable/core/README.md

 ## Installation

-NOTE: currently there may be unexpected errors
+NOTE: currently there may be unexpected errors and computers explosion

 1. Download and extract into a directory.